A guide to tropical modifications: Applications of a tropical modification as a method

 \subsection{Inflection points}

-An inflection point of a curve is either its singular point, or a point where the tangent line has order of tangency at least 3.
-It was known before that the number of real inflection points on a curve of degree $d$ is at most $d(d-2)$ and the maximum is attainable.
-The question attacked in \cite{brugalle} is {\it which topological types of planar real algebraic curves admits the maximal number of real inflection points?} Using classical way to construct algebraic curves -- Viro's patchworking method -- the authors construct examples, for what they study possible local pictures of tropicalizations of inflection points.
+For a smooth plane curve, an inflection point is a smooth point at which the tangent line has contact order at least \(3\).
+For a nonsingular real plane curve of degree \(d\), Klein's bound says that the number of real inflection points is at most \(d(d-2)\), and this bound is sharp.
+The question attacked in \cite{brugalle} is {\it which topological types of planar real algebraic curves admit the maximal number of real inflection points?} Using Viro's patchworking method, a classical construction of algebraic curves, the authors construct examples.
+For this purpose, they study the possible local pictures of tropicalizations of inflection points.
 The property to be verified is tangency, but intersection of tropical curve with a tangent line at some point in most cases is not transversal and it is not visible what is the actual order of tangency.
 To see that, the authors do tropical modifications.